git-keeper/git-keeper/docs/faculty/delete_disable.md

 The output asks for confirmation:

 ```
-Disabling assignment project1 in class cs100f22.
+Disabling assignment projet1 in class cs100f22.
 This cannot be undone.
 Students will be notified that the assignment has been disabled.
-Tests will no longer be run on submissions to this assignment.
+The action.sh/action.py script will no longer be run on submissions
+to this assignment.
+Instead, students will receive an email stating
+that the assignment is disabled.
 Proceed?
 (Y/n) y
 Assignment disabled successfully
 ```